 Should your child become ill or have an accident deemed to require your immediate attention, we will notify you or someone on your emergency contact form immediately.
-It is important that you provide emergency contact information via the computer based "InfoSnap", parent portal, as soon as possible.
+It is important that you provide emergency contact information via "OnCourse", a district computer-based platform, as soon as possible.
 Please remember to update this emergency contact information if there are any changes in phone numbers (including mobile phones), emails, residence, employment, etc.

 The role of the school nurse is to evaluate injuries/illnesses that occur during school hours and make referrals and/or recommendations.
 It is recommended that parents seek medical attention for those injuries/illnesses that occur outside of school hours.

 Should your child have allergies or other health conditions that may affect his/her learning, please notify the school nurse.